rust-lang/book/nostarch/chapter12.md

 Listing 12-17: Iterating through each line in `contents`

 The `lines` method returns an iterator.
-We’ll talk about iterators in depth in Chapter 13, but recall that you saw this way of using an iterator in Listing 3-5, where we used a `for` loop with an iterator to run some code on each item in a collection.
+We’ll talk about iterators in depth in Chapter 13.
+But recall that you saw this way of using an iterator in Listing 3-5, where we used a `for` loop with an iterator to run some code on each item in a collection.